-If you want something more opulent, the St. Regis Bahia Beach Resort in Rio Grande isn’t just one of the top hotels in Puerto Rico, it’s one of the best in the whole Caribbean.
+If you want something more opulent, The St. Regis Bahia Beach Resort in Rio Grande isn’t just one of the top hotels in Puerto Rico, it’s one of the best in the Caribbean.

 This five-star hotel emphasizes Puerto Rican culture, which is best exemplified by its suite of high-class dining and bar choices.

-3. Santurce: the best nightlife in Puerto Rico
+3. Santurce: a San Juan neighborhood with best nightlife in Puerto Rico

-Santurce is technically part of San Juan but it deserves its own spotlight thanks to its awesome street art, museums and (perhaps best of all) stellar nightlife.
+Santurce is technically part of San Juan, but it deserves its own spotlight thanks to its street art, museums and (perhaps best of all) stellar nightlife.